 Having to go outside to check the temperature can be a hassle.

-Planning your day and your plans getting cancelled due to temperature changes can be an inconvenience.
+Planning your day and your plans getting canceled due to temperature changes can be an inconvenience.

 These are some of the reasons you should own a thermometer that can measure both indoor and outdoor temperatures.